aakutlu/hotmaps/README.md

 # Hotmaps
-hotmaps aims to create choropleth or gradient type maps easily from spreadsheets.
+Hotmaps aims to create heatmap and choropleth type maps easily from spreadsheets.